StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings.md

   - `Key`
     - service.type
   - `Expected`
-    - This field can be any string value
+    - String
   - `Example`
     - AWS RDS
   - `Description`
-    - This will be the service displayed under your trace perspective for a specific trace.
+    - The `service.type` is used to identify the type of service within your span in the Trace Perspective view.

 {% tabs %}
 {% tab title="Trace Perspective - Span Properties" %}